Alkhan797/BG3ItemExtractor/README.md

 You can use Norbyte's Extractor Tool to do that

-Once this is done, launch the executable, input the path f the uncompressed files and a destination folder This will generate Armor.txt, Weapon.txt and Item.txt A TreasureTable.txt will also be generated with the content of the three preceeding files
+Once this is done, launch the executable, input the path of the uncompressed files and a destination folder This will generate Armor.txt, Weapon.txt and Item.txt

+Items created through this app are their own distinct entities, duplicates of the base ones, and can be altered without any impact on the objects of the base game

+This utility also generates a TreasureTable.txt that can be used for a multitude of purposes, whether for merchants or containers